 Levels refers to the interior floors of a home.
 Multi-level homes present many challenges for people that lack, or have no mobility.
 Navigating from the main level, to the basement, and then perhaps the upper level can be a daunting, if not impossible, task.
 Here are some home modifications that can overcome these barriers.

-Stair lifts come ins a variety of models, and can be installed snug against the wall along staircases.
+Stair lifts come in a variety of models, and can be installed snug against the wall along staircases.
 Shown in the picture is a curved stair lift by Bruno.
 Interested in learning more about stair lifts from one of our trusted partners that service customers outside of Accessible System’s service areas?
 Lifeway Mobility’s stair lift guide can provide you with just about everything one would want to know about stair lifts.

 Interior Home Elevator